HIRUT4528/Hirut4528/README.md

 ### About Me

-My name is Hirut Assefa Gebrekidan.
+<--My name is Hirut Assefa Gebrekidan.
 I'm from Ethiopia, living in Czechia.
 Currently, I am working as PPC specialist.
 I’m passionate about Information technologies(IT) and want to change my career.
 For the past years, I studeid few programming languages and web development (basic c#, HTML, CSS).
 For more information,  you can reach me on [twitter](https://twitter.com/GebrekidanHirut).
+Thank You for taking the time to view my GitHub Profile :pray: -->
+👋 Hello, I'm Hirut Assefa Gebrekidan, an aspiring tester and web developer from Ethiopia, living in Czechia.

+💻 Although I don't have professional experience yet, I'm passionate about Information Technology (IT) and eager to kickstart my career in software testing and web development.

+📚 Self-driven and dedicated, I've been actively studying programming languages and web development including javascript HTML, CSS, and basic Java, c#.

+🚀 I'm actively seeking opportunities to learn, grow, and contribute to the tech community.
+Let's connect and explore the possibilities together!

+For more information,  you can reach me on [twitter](https://twitter.com/GebrekidanHirut).
 Thank You for taking the time to view my GitHub Profile :pray:

 <!-- [linkedin]() or you can mail me at [yahoo](mailto:example@yahoo.com) -->
-- 🔭 I’m working on Projects
+<--- 🔭 I’m working on Projects-->
-- 🌱 I’m currently learning Javascript, React
+<--- 🌱 I’m currently learning Javascript, React-->
-- 👯 I’m looking to collaborate with anyone on projects
+<--- 👯 I’m looking to collaborate with anyone on projects-->
-- 💬 Talk to me or ask me anything about HTML, CSS, JavaScript, Freelancing Opportunites and Open Source
+<--- 💬 Talk to me or ask me anything about HTML, CSS, JavaScript, Freelancing Opportunites and Open Source -->

 ### 🧑‍💻 Languages